getcarina/getcarina.com/_posts/2016-02-22-build-real-time-game-carina.md

 });
 ```

-Whenever a game server needs to send a message to a player, it _publishes_ a message to Redis server using the UUID of the player it wants to reach:
+Whenever a game server needs to send a message to a player, it _publishes_ a message to the Redis server by using the UUID of the player it wants to reach:

 ```javascript
 // The server subscribing to sockets:{socketId} will see this message and relay